ethanckim/Semi-CP11-2018/README.md

 To run the programs, locate the .exe file in the bin/debug or bin/release directory.

-The programs are organized into the following subdirectories and may include README.md files with specific instructions:
+The programs are organized into the following subdirectories:

 ## Minor Projects
 * [HelloWorld](HelloWorld)